Guillaume-Helbecque/P3D-DFS/README.md

 ## Supported problems

 ### Branch-and-Bound algorithms (B&B)
-B&B are exact optimization algorithms constructing implicity trees by successively applying *branching*, *bounding* and *pruning* operators.
+B&B are exact optimization algorithms exploring implicitly constructed trees by successively applying *branching*, *bounding* and *pruning* operators.
 Each tree node corresponds to a subproblem (the initial problem defined on a restricted domain) and children nodes are obtained by further restricting the search space.

 - [The Permutation Flow-shop Scheduling problem](./benchmarks/PFSP) (PFSP)
 - [The 0/1-Knapsack problem](./benchmarks/Knapsack)